 The Bureau shall lay down implementing measures for this Code of Conduct, including a monitoring procedure, and shall update the amounts referred to in Articles 4 and 5, when necessary.

 It may bring forward proposals for revision of this Code of Conduct.

 ANNEX II

-Conduct of Question Time under Rule 116
+Conduct of Question Time with the Commission